Avengers 4 captures the insane frenzy of trailer anticipation

-Rumor has it the long-awaited Avengers 4 trailer will hit Wednesday morning, and Marvel fans are ready.
+Rumor has it the long-awaited Avengers 4 trailer will hit this week, and Marvel fans are ready.
 They've been awaiting this trailer for months -- possibly since credits rolled on Avengers: Infinity War back in April.

 How ready are they?

-Complicated theories about a trailer-release date for the film have arisen based on past practices, planned events and possibly the waxing and waning of the moon.
+Complicated theories about a trailer release date for the film have arisen based on past practices, planned events and possibly the waxing and waning of the moon.
+Expectations were high for the trailer to drop on Wednesday, Dec.
+5. But on Tuesday, rumors began to spread that Marvel would wait until Friday to respect Wednesday's solemn event, the state funeral of former US president George H.W.
+Bush.
+Marvel did not respond to a request for comment on whether this supposed schedule was accurate.

 Trailer watchers have been burned before.
 Fans hoped Wednesday, Nov.
 28 would be the big day.
 It was almost a year after the Avengers: Infinity War trailer came out, and the film's directors, brothers Joe and Anthony Russo, were speaking that night in Hollywood at a screening of Infinity War sponsored by Collider.